martgras/esphome/esphome/components/modbus_controller/readme.md

   - modbus_functioncode: type of register
   - address: start address of the first register in a range
   - offset: offset from start address in bytes.
 If more than one register is read a modbus read registers command this value is used to find the start of this datapoint relative to start address.
   - bitmask: some values are packed in a response.
 The bitmask can be used to extract a value from the response.
 For example, the high byte value register 0x9013 contains the minute value of the current time.
-To only exctract this value use bitmask: 0xFF00.
+To only extract this value use bitmask: 0xFF00.
 The result will be automatically right shifted by the number of 0 before the first 1 in the bitmask.
-For 0xFF00 (0b1111111100000000) the result is shifted 8 posistions.
+For 0xFF00 (0b1111111100000000) the result is shifted 8 positions.
 More than one sensor can use the same address/offset if the bitmask is different.

 ### binarysensor
   - modbus_functioncode: type of register
   - address: start address of the first register in a range
   - offset: offset from start address in bytes.
 If more than one register is read a modbus read registers command this value is used to find the start of this datapoint relative to start address.
   - bitmask: some values are packed in a response.
 The bitmask is used to determined if the result is true or false
-  - create_switch: if this is a coil register setting this to true dynamically creates a switch coponent with the same name and sets the binarysensor to internal.
+  - create_switch: if this is a coil register setting this to true dynamically creates a modbus_switch component with the same name and sets the binarysensor to internal.
 Whenever the sensor reads a new value the state is synced with the switch component and vice versa (something like a binarysensorswitch)
   It is a shortcut for archiving this:

   ````yaml